sahilrajput03/sahilrajput03/README.md

 **And.** Its reffered to **yaml code in the start of blog post file**.
 Popularized by jekyll in first.
 Read about [Front matter at Jekyll](https://jekyllrb.com/docs/front-matter/).

 For converting yaml to js object you can use [`front-matter`](https://github.com/jxson/front-matter) package from npm and thats awesome.
 Atleast _Ryan Florence_ uses this in his remix's quick start guide.
-So it must be good! 💯
+So it must be good! 💯 And this front-matter does whats its description says **Extract YAML front matter from strings** in the github repo.

 Why use `front-matter` package which is not much popular and simply use some other yaml to js-object/json converter package from npm ?